ohata-toast/Cloud-Access/zh/console-user-guide/option.md

 <br>

-## Configure Log Settings
+## Log Settings

-### Default Deny Policy Logging
+### Default Deny Policy Log Settings

 When the Cloud Access service is activated, a default-deny policy appears in the **Policy > ACL Policy** tab.
 If set to **Enabled**, logs for traffic matching this policy will be stored.

 ### Remote Log Transfer Settings

-Traffic logs generated during Cloud Access operation can be automatically sent to remote destinations for long-term storage via Syslog, Object Storage, or Log & Crash Search.
+Cloud Access provides remote log transfer features via Syslog, Object Storage, and Log & Crash Search, allowing traffic logs generated during operation to be automatically sent to external destinations for long-term retention.

 * Syslog: Send traffic logs to up to two specified IP addresses.